-A. Except for persons covered under B, below, during the first twelve (12) months of unclassified service, the individual must be given 90 days' notice of termination without cause.
-After more than twelve (12) months of service, the individual must be given 180 days' notice of termination without cause.
+Except for persons covered under B, below, during the first twelve (12) months of unclassified service, the individual must be given 90 days' notice of termination without cause.
+After more than twelve (12) months of service, anthe individual on a regular appointment must be given 180 days' notice of termination

-All appointments to term positions will be temporary appointments ending at the end of the term, or earlier if notice is given according to the preceding paragraph.
-Should need or money for the position be extended, a new term may be established with the approval of the provost.
+All appointments to term appointments positions will be temporary appointments ending at the conclude at the end of the term, or earlier for cause, or with 90 days' notice of termination without causeif notice is given according to the preceding paragraph.
+Should need or money for the position be extended, a new term may be established with the approval of the provost or appropriate vice president or as delegated to the deans or comparable administrators.
 In such instances, the incumbent may be appointed for the new term or a portion thereof without the position being declared open for initiation of a search process.